Here's what to do in Washington this week

-WASHINGTON — From a conference related to the justice system to a klezmer-inspired concert of Mexican music, there's plenty to enjoy in Washington this week.
+WASHINGTON — From a back-to-school cookout to a Harry Potter trivia session, there's plenty to enjoy in Washington this week.
 Read on for a rundown of ideas for how to fill your calendar.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline and its partners, including this website, a commission on clicks and transactions.